Meet Our Staff

 Biographical Info

 Elizabeth Cheely is a Licensed Clinical Social worker who joined the CAPS staff in 2012.
 She earned a BS degree in Psychology and MSW from the University of Georgia.
 Ms. Cheely has past experience in working with clients with developmental disabilities, child welfare, and trauma survivors.
 Ms. Cheely’s approach is to create a compassionate and client centered environment that encourages personal growth and positive change.
 Her special areas of interest include self-esteem, adjustment, trauma, and family of origin and relationship issues.
-Safe Space Ally
+Liz also serves as an embedded clinician at the College of Veterinary Medicine and is part of the AAVMC’s Veterinary Mental Health Professionals (VMHP); a specialized group focused on vet med wellbeing.

 My Pronouns: She/Her/Hers